Kubernetes on AWS EKS

 def label = "mypod-${UUID.randomUUID().toString()}" podTemplate(label: label, containers: [ containerTemplate(name: 'maven', image: 'maven:3.3.9-jdk-8-alpine', ttyEnabled: true, command: 'cat'), containerTemplate(name: 'golang', image: 'golang:1.8.0', ttyEnabled: true, command: 'cat') ], nodeSelector: 'beta.kubernetes.io/instance-type=m4.2xlarge') { node(label) { // some block } }

-If you are configuring a Kubernetes Pod Template using the Jenkins UI, you can select this option under the Node Selector field (press the Advanced button at the end of the pod template to reveal this option).
+If you configure a Kubernetes pod template using the CloudBees CI UI, you can select this option under the Node Selector field (select Advanced at the end of the pod template to reveal this option).

-Assigning pods to particular nodes is very useful if you wish to use particular instance types for certain types of workloads.
+You can assign pods to particular nodes if you want to use particular instance types for certain types of workloads.
+To understand this feature in more detail, refer to Assigning Pods to Nodes.

-Ingress TLS Termination should be used to ensure that network communication to the CloudBees CI web interfaces is encrypted from end to end.
+Ingress TLS termination should be used to ensure that network communication to the CloudBees CI UI is encrypted from end-to-end.

-If you would like to ensure that web browser to CloudBees CI communications is encrypted end-to-end then you will need to change the Kubernetes Ingress used by CloudBees CI to use your TLS Certificates, thereby making it the termination point for TLS.
+To ensure that your web browser to CloudBees CI communication is encrypted end-to-end, you must change the Kubernetes Ingress used by CloudBees CI to use your TLS certificates, thereby making it the termination point for TLS.

-This section provides an overview of the changes you’ll need to make, but the definitive guide to setting this up is in the Kubernetes Ingress TLS documentation.
+This information provides a general overview of the changes you must make, but the definitive guide to set this up is in the Kubernetes Ingress TLS documentation.

-Store your TLS Certs in a Kubernetes Secret
+Store your TLS certificates in a Kubernetes secret

-To make your TLS Certs available to Kubernetes, you must create a Kubernetes Secret using the Kubernetes command-line tool kubectl.
-For example, if your certs are in /etc/mycerts you would issue this command to create a secret named my-certs:
+To make your TLS certificates available to Kubernetes, use the Kubernetes kubectl command-line tool to create a Kubernetes secret.
+For example, if your certificates are in /etc/mycerts, issue this command to create a secret named my-certs:

 kubectl create secret tls my-certs \ --cert=/etc/mycerts/domain.crt --key=/etc/mycerts/privkey.pem

-For more information and options see the definitive guide to secrets in the Kubernetes Secrets documentation.
+For more information, refer to the definitive guide to secrets in the Kubernetes Secrets documentation.

 Change the two CloudBees CI Ingresses to be the TLS termination point